lm32164/YoutubeVLC/README.md

 ## Note about playlists
 1] Each video queues after the first one is finished or if the VLC window is closed.

-2] Youtube-DL is slow in getting playlists, wouldn't recommend for playlists with >50 videos.
+~~2] Youtube-DL is slow in getting playlists, wouldn't recommend for playlists with >50 videos. ~~THIS HAS BEEN FIXED!
+ENJOY LONG PLAYLISTS

+3] To end playback, you must end the python script before closing the VLC window, or the next video will play.

 ## How it works

 For single videos: runs a command in powershell to get the video URL from youtube-DL and put it into VLC

 For playlists: gets a list of URLs from youtube-DL, puts them into a list, then plays each of them using the same method above.

+##Changelog
+v1 Initial Script
+v2 - Added login system to allow age-restricted videos to play v3 - Uses extract-flat to make getting playlist urls much quicker